Purdue Ag Econ Graduate Program'S

 Dr. Brenna Ellison, Associate Professor of Agribusiness Management, provides insight into her on-going research on how consumer's make food choices and, in particular, how they use information in making those choices.

-Dr. Todd Kuethe, Associate Professor and Schrader Endowed Chair in Farmland Economics at Purdue Agricultural Economics shares his research interests and research opportunities for prospective students.
+Dr. Todd Kuethe, Professor and Schrader Endowed Chair in Farmland Economics at Purdue Agricultural Economics shares his research interests and research opportunities for prospective students.

-Distinguished Professor of Agricultural Economics, Tom Hertel talks about research opportunities available to students interested in studying international trade, climate policy, and related topics.
+Tom Hertel, Distinguished Professor of Agricultural Economics, talks about research opportunities available to students interested in studying international trade, climate policy, and related topics.

 Dr. Mindy Mallory, Associate Professor and Clearing Corporation Endowed Chair in Food and Agricultural Marketing, shares her research interests and opportunities for prospective graduate students.

-Dr. Nicole Widmar discusses the advantage of the MS/MJ dual degree program offering from Purdue University's Department of Agricultural Economics and Indiana University Robert H. McKinney School of Law.
+Dr. Nicole Olynk Widmar discusses the advantage of the MS/MJ dual degree program offering from Purdue University's Department of Agricultural Economics and Indiana University Robert H. McKinney School of Law.
 The program consists of the Master of Jurisprudence (MJ) and Master of Science (MS) in Agricultural Economics, bringing together expertise from two highly ranked institutions to provide a unique educational opportunity in agricultural law.

 Research Centers